hmanalai/personal-website/README.md

    If you are using Ubuntu Terminal on Windows:
    1. Open a new Ubuntu terminal.
    2. Run the following commands

       `cd ../..`

       `cd /mnt/c/Users/[YOU-USERNAME]/Desktop/`

       `git clone https://github.com/[YOUR-USERNAME]/personal-website.git`

    If you are using Powershell Terminal on Windows:
+   1. Open a new Powershell terminal.
+   2. Run the following commands

       `cd .\Desktop\`

       `git clone https://github.com/[YOUR-USERNAME]/personal-website.git`